wp-plugins/updraftplus/readme.txt

 Furthermore, reliance upon any non-English translation is at your own risk.
 UpdraftPlus can give no guarantees that translations from the original English are accurate.

 == Upgrade Notice ==
-* 1.9.13 : Various small tweaks and fixes.
-More database backup options (Premium).
+* 1.9.15 : Various small tweaks and minor fixes.
 Translations updated.
 Recommended update for all.